sadmanca/blog/_posts/2024-05-22-analyzing-pey-postings-part-1.md

 <!-- ![The PEY Co-op job board landing page (Job Postings).](assets/img/posts/2024-05-22-analyzing-pey-postings-part-1/01-pey-landing-page.jpg){: width="1000" .w-50 .right} -->

-The [landing page](https://uoftengcareerportal.ca/myAccount/internship/postings.htm) for the PEY Co-op job board hosts the same look as the one for all the cross-institutional job boards at UofT's [CLNx](https://clnx.utoronto.ca/myAccount/dashboard.htm) and uses the same organization of elements and processes for browsing, searching for, and applying to job postings, so if you're a UofT student who's used CLNx in the past (e.g. for applying to work study positions) you already know what it's like to experience using the PEY job board.
+The [landing page](https://uoftengcareerportal.ca/myAccount/internship/postings.htm) for the PEY Co-op job board has the same look as the one for all the cross-institutional job boards at UofT's [Career Learning Network (CLNx)](https://clnx.utoronto.ca/myAccount/dashboard.htm) and uses the same organization of elements and processes for browsing, searching for, and applying to job postings, so if you're a UofT student who's used CLNx in the past (e.g. for applying to work study positions) then you already know what it's like to experience using the PEY job board (from what I've seen on Reddit, I'm pretty sure WaterlooWorks uses the same frontend as well).

 <div style="--images-per-row: 3;">
 {% include my-gallery.html images=page.gallery-pey-01 %}